Frequently Asked Questions

 For in-person visits, what safety protocols do you have in place to reduce the risk of Covid19 transmission?

 All clients are screened for symptoms of Covid19 prior to any in-person visit.
-Although I am fully vaccinated against Covid19, I do not work with families in-person if I have any symptoms of illness.
-My office is located inside of The Family Room San Marino, which is currently holding group classes in separate rooms.
-All adult patrons of The Family Room are required to wear masks while participating in classes.
-Once you enter the front door of the space, you will be escorted by me promptly into my private office.
-My office has a HEPA air purifier running at all times.
-I wear a medical-grade mask during the entire visit and require my adult clients to also wear a mask during the consultation.
+I have received all recommended Covid19 vaccines and boosters.
+I receive a yearly flu vaccine and I'm up to date on my Tdap vaccination as well.
+I will continue to follow health department recommendations for additional Covid19 vaccines.
+My office is located inside of The Family Room San Marino, a parenting education center that holds in-person classes.
+Masking is not required of teachers or patrons of The Family Room.
+For lactation consultations, I wear a medical-grade mask during the entire visit; my clients can mask or not depending on their preference.
+I run a HEPA air filter during every visit.
 I practice stringent hand hygiene before and after the consultation and wear gloves if direct contact with you or your baby is needed.
 All office surfaces (including vinyl pillows) are cleaned with 90% alcohol spray/wipes after each visit.
 Please contact me if you have additional questions about my safety protocols.

 What is an IBCLC?